Rudo2204/mendo/README.md

 ## How to integrate with MComix
 Open MComix, File -> Open with -> Edit commands.
 Add a new external command, call it whatever you want.\
-And the command would be `/path/to/mendo %a`.
+And the command would be `/path/to/mendo update %a`.
 You can add a some `-v` to increase debug information logged to your data directory.
 You should find a directory named `mendo` in there.
 Refer to the table below.

 | Platform | Value                                            | Example                                        |
 |----------|--------------------------------------------------|------------------------------------------------|